Shreyder93/HaritaEtAl2022_tms-efield-fc/Scripts/README.md

 11) 912447 (M)
 12) 990366 (M)

 #### NOTE: The subject specific rs-fMRI data is found within HCP database as well.
 Use the subject IDs above to acquire each subject's rs-fMRI data.
 There are 4 rs-fMRI scans per subject.
 We used the average of these 4 in this study.
-See the 'Methods' section of the masucript for more information.
+See the 'Methods' section of the manuscript for more information.